Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Mean-field equilibrium of multiple populations

 It should be noted that the analytical tractability achieved in this section is quite remarkable when compared with the situation in continuous-time settings.
 In fact, attempting to solve the corresponding problem in the formulation of Fujii \& Sekine~\cite{Fujii-Sekine1} would lead to a coupled system of mean-field qg-BSDEs.
-Also in the optimal storage-type modeling adopted in many of the existing literature such as \cite{Fujii, Giulia, Shrivats}, the multi-population extension would produce a coupled system of FBSDEs of McKean-Vlasov type.
-The well-posedness of these equations is substantially more challenging than in the single population case, to say nothing of its numerical evaluation.
+Also in the optimal storage-type modeling adopted in many of the existing literature, such as \cite{Fujii, Giulia, Shrivats}, the multi-population extension would produce a coupled system of FBSDEs of conditional McKean-Vlasov type.
+The well-posedness of these equations is substantially more challenging than in the single population case, not to mention its numerical evaluation.